Frequently Asked ?’s

 WHAT IS ISR AND HOW IS IT DIFFERENT FROM OTHER SWIMMING PROGRAMS?

-ISR is the product of over 50 years of research and development in the aquatic survival instruction for infants and children field.
-ISR's primary focus is to teach young children to become productive swimmers and floaters in any depth of water.
+ISR is the product of over 58 years of research and development in the field of aquatic survival instruction for infants and children.
+ISR's primary focus is to teach young children to become productive swimmers and confident floaters.
 Rather than learning how to blow bubbles and sing songs in the water, ISR students learn skills they would need to use in the event of a real life drowning scenario.
-The goal of ISR to turn our students into "aquatic problem solvers" by showing them how to deal with any situation they may get themselves into.
-ISR greatly increases a child's chance of surviving an aquatic accident, even when fully clothed!
+The goal of ISR to turn our students into "aquatic problem solvers" by showing them how to deal with any situation they may get themselves into and greatly increases a child's chance of surviving an aquatic accident, even when fully clothed!

 IS ISR DIFFERENT FROM A CLASS LIKE MOMMY AND ME?